 Research motivation

-The procedur of SSPD is simple and easy to perform resulting in less tissue damage and less liver and kidney function injury, which is worthy of clinical promotion and application.
+The procedure of SSPD is simple and easy to perform resulting in less tissue damage and less liver and kidney function injury, which is worthy of clinical promotion and application.

 Research objectives

 The main objectives of this retrospective study were to evaluate the short-term and long-term clinical efficacy of SSPD vs STPD.